allinurl/goaccess/README.md

 | `--xmmap=<number>`                 | Set the size in bytes of the extra mapped memory.
 [0]         |

 ## Usage ##

-The simplest and fastest usage would be:
+#### Different Outputs ####

+To output to a terminal and generate an interactive report:

     # goaccess -f access.log
-That will generate an interactive text-only output.

-To generate full statistics we can run GoAccess as:

-    # goaccess -f access.log -a
 To generate an HTML report:

     # goaccess -f access.log -a > report.html

-To generate a JSON file:
+To generate a JSON report:

     # goaccess -f access.log -a -d -o json > report.json

 To generate a CSV file:

-    # goaccess -f access.log -o csv > report.csv
+    # goaccess -f access.log --no-csv-summary -o csv > report.csv

 The `-a` flag indicates that we want to process an agent-list for every host parsed.